San Telmo, Baja California: San Telmo Church (Ven a Cristo Iglesia)

 Established in 2001, San Telmo Church is known as Iglesia Ven a Cristo in San Telmo.
 For over ten years, Ven a Cristo has been visited by multiple church groups and individuals from Mexican community churches and the United States.
 Doctors and dentists also have made frequent trips to San Telmo to deliver basic medical care for local church and community members.
 Other church groups, youth, and individuals have spent days, weeks, and months at the mission center to share the Gospel, give out food and other basic needs to families in San Telmo.
-During the summer, over 400 youths from California, Illinois, Pennsylvania, New York and more, gather together to pray for and serve the local community for a week.
+During the summer, over 400 youths from California, Connecticut, Illinois, Pennsylvania, New York and more, gather together to pray for and serve the local community for a week.
 All 400 people eat, sleep, and serve at Ven a Cristo Iglesia and local churches around San Telmo to serve the community with the vision and a purpose to transform the local community with the love of Christ.